MPrevide/backstage/readme.md

    1. The user places his login and password, and sends it to the keycloak.
 If they are valid, the keycloak continues the flow and redirects to the URL via GET defined in redirect_uri, in the case `<app.base.url>/backstage/v1/auth/return`,passing the Authorization Code and State in the QueryString of the URL.
    1. The Backstage `<app.base.url>/backstage/v1/auth/return` endpoint receives the Authorization Code.
 (As much as the request is made for the backend, the return happens in the browser and the authorization code is exposed, which is not a problem since we have the PKCE verification in the backend).
    1. The Backstage makes a request to the keycloak to obtain the Token and Refresh Token via POST with content-type of type 'application/x-www-form-urlencoded' for URL `<keycloak.url.api.gateway>/auth/realms/$TENANT/protocol/openid-connect/token` passing in the request body `grant_type=authorization_code & redirect_uri=$REDIRECT_URI&client_id=<keycloak.public.client.id>&code_verifier=$CODE_VERIFIER&code=$AUTHORIZATION_CODE`.
-   1. If the backstage flow works, that is, the Backstage is able to receive the Token and the Refresh Token, the Backstage redirects with the code 303 to `<gui.return.url>` and `state=$STATE`.
+   1. If the backstage flow works, that is, the Backstage is able to receive the Token and the Refresh Token, the Backstage redirects with the code 303 to TODO `<gui.return.url>` TODO and `state=$STATE`.
    1. The redirected URL is called in the Browser
    1. The page is requested for the GUI
    1. The GUI checks if there is a valid session, to do so, it makes a request via GET to `<app.base.url>/backstage/v1/auth/user-info`